Interventions to Improve Reproductive Health Among Adolescents

 Time Frame: up to 1 hour post teacher training

 Participants teach an activity that is video recorded and coded for fidelity to the Making Proud Choices curriculum.
-Participants are scored on completion of curriculum tasks, ability to answer sensitive questions, ability to foster a safe and inclusive environment, and engagement of students.
-Each of the nine sub-activities from the Making Proud Choices module were rated independently by two coders as 2=done correctly, 1=done partially correct, or 0=not done correctly.
+Participants are scored on the completion of multiple curriculum tasks by two coders as 2=done correctly, 1=done partially correct, or 0=not done correctly.
+This particular measure was a single item about the degree to which the teacher correctly conducted the condom line up activity.

 up to 1 hour post teacher training